randomdude117/JiangGang2025/README.txt

 # JiangGang2025
-Just a mini text adventure game.
+A text adventure game with a few mini games.